vitejs/vite/CONTRIBUTING.md

 git config --local blame.ignoreRevsFile .git-blame-ignore-revs
 ```

+## docs

+For local development check out the documentation:

+1. Run `pnpm run build` in Vite's root folder.(Since `twoslash` is configured in the document, to prevent errors, perform a global build before starting the document)

+2. Run `pnpm run docs` in Vite's root folder..

 ## Debugging

 To use breakpoints and explore code execution, you can use the ["Run and Debug"](https://code.visualstudio.com/docs/editor/debugging) feature from VS Code.